 Joint custody or split parenting time will also affect child support.
 The number of overnights each parent has is used in calculating the proper amount of child support.

 - Sole Custody: Sole custody recognizes one of the parents as the primary guardian of the children – or “primary residential parent,” as it is now called.
 This doesn’t mean that the other parent is banned from seeing the children, but it does mean that contact is limited to less than 40% of overnights per year. .
 For example, it is common for the other parent to get visitation rights every other weekend and on certain holidays.

 Additionally, the parent who has less time in the sole custody arrangement will be on the hook for the maximum amount of child support.

 How Do You Decide What’s In the Child’s Best Interests?

 Custody will ultimately be determined by the court.
 In many cases, the court will look at an agreement that the parents have come to and approve it if it appears to be in the best interest of the child.
 But that approval is still required.

 The courts are not going to approve anything that appears to hurt the child or use the child as a bargaining chip against the other parent.
 Their primary concern is that the children of the marriage will be okay, so every decision you make regarding sole or joint custody should be considered from this perspective.

 Before making any decision, ask yourself if it is what’s best for the child.
 If not, is it the best possible decision until circumstances change?
 If the answer isn’t yes, the decision probably should be considered in more depth.

 Do I Need an Attorney?

-You should work with an attorney when dealing with matters of custody.
+You should speak to trusted legal counsel for household law issues when dealing with matters of custody.
 They will be able to help you come to the best possible decision while weighing factors such as pros and cons, how the courts will look at the requests, and all the little things that can easily slip through the cracks when you try to tackle legal issues on your own.